evaliotiri/Hadoop-Friends-Recommendation/README.md

 ## Friends of Users in Facebook

 More specifically, the usernames are Alice and John.
-The rest names are their current friends.
+The rest names displayed in each row are their current friends.
 ```
 Alice John,Leo,Mary,Paul,Rebecca,Steve,Veronica
 John Alice,Kevin,Leo,Mary,Rebecca,Steve,Veronica